-Outcome/ Output Indicator Baseline Target Source of Verification Risk & Assumption Increased awareness and ownership of design processes projections and expected impacts and Participation lists Documentation community groups in the project.
-To be addressed through adequate community facilitation activities.
-Output 2.1.1.
-Community profiling developed for targeted location in the City of Samarinda No. of community profiles developed for the targeted location 0 1 Community profiles (documentation) Lack of interest from the community in participating and providing information to conduct the community profile.
-Output 2.1.2.
-Targeted communities are engaged in design processes through a participatory approach (e.g. workshops, interactive debates, etc.), focused on climate-resilient public spaces No. and type of risk reduction actions or strategies introduced at local level o 1 Activity Report Participation lists Lack of interest in participating in the workshops and design process.
-Outcome 2.2 Community-based infrastructure developed resulting in a strengthened adaptive capacity Physical infrastructure improved to withstand climate change and variability-induced stress 0 1 public space Activity Report, documentation Length of time for issuance of permits.
-To be addressed by the PMU.
-To be addressed through adequate community facilitation activities.
-Output 2.2.1.
-Climate-resilient public space is co-developed and built in the selected communities (in the city of Samarinda) based on previous findings No. of physical assets strengthened or constructed to withstand conditions resulting from climate variability and change (by asset types) 0 1 public space Activity Report, documentation Length of time for issuance of permits.
+Outcome/ Output Indicator Baseline Target Source of Verification Risk & Assumption of climate-resilient public spaces developed Output 1.1.3.
+Public space guidelines, incorporating new typologies that can be used as a best practice for replication 0 Copy of public space guidelines Project Component 2.
+Awarene ss raising and local resilience stren gthening through the design and implementation of a new j oublic space typology Outcome 2.1 Increased awareness and ownership of design processes Percentage of targeted population aware of climate projections and expected impacts and 0 50 % Copy of community profiles Activity Report Participation lists Documentation Output 2.1.1.
+Community profiling developed for targeted location in the City of Samarinda No. of community profiles developed for the targeted location 0 1 Community profiles (documentation) Output 2.1.2.
+Targeted communities are engaged in design processes through a participatory approach (e.g. workshops, interactive debates, etc.), focused on climate-resilient public spaces No. and type of risk reduction actions or strategies introduced at local level 0 1 Activity Report Participation lists Outcome 2.2 Community-based infrastructure developed resulting in a strengthened adaptive capacity Physical infrastructure improved to withstand climate change and variability-induced stress 0 1 public space Activity Report, documentation Output 2.2.1.
+No. of physical assets 0 1 public space Activity Report,

-Outcome/ Output Indicator Baseline Target Source of Verification Risk & Assumption Output 2.2.2 Community groups are established, based on existing governance structures (if present), to ensure adequate maintenance of the public spaces Number of community groups established and number of people 0 3 (at least 1 with a focus on gender) (at least 1 with a focus on youth) Activity Report Participation lists Lack of interest from the community to form groups for maintenance.
-Outcome 3.1 Increased capacity at the cityand community-levels on climate-resilient strategies and design options for public spaces No. and type of targeted institutions with increased capacity to minimize exposure to climate variability risks o o 1 Activity Report Participation lists Lack of human resource capacity and/or lack of interest.
-To be addressed through adequate community facilitation activities.
-Output 3.1.1.
-Training for community groups to divulgate findings of the project and methodology of the intervention Number of people aware of predicted adverse impacts of climate change, appropriate responses and project and methodologies implemented in the intervention 0 1 training (at least 50% women participating) Activity Report Participation lists Lack of interest from the community.
-Output 3.1.2.
-Training for government officials in key sectors (e.g. planning departments) on project findings, methodologies and approaches applied for replication 20 staff trained 0 20 staff trained Activity Report Participation lists Lack human resource capacity for the participation in the trainings.
-Outcome 3.2 Knowledge sharing and increased awareness on project results among targeted audience (communities, Percentage of targeted population aware of predicted adverse impacts of climate change, and of appropriate responses 0 Number to be defined Documentation Dissemination of information not available for local communities.
-To be addressed by targeting specifically local
+Outcome/ Output Indicator Baseline Target Source of Verification Risk & Assumption Climate-resilient public space is co-developed and built in the selected communities (in the city of Samarinda) based on previous findings strengthened or constructed to withstand conditions resulting from climate variability and change (by asset types) documentation Output 2.2.2 Community groups are established, based on existing governance structures (if present), to ensure adequate maintenance of the public spaces Number of community groups established and number of people 0 3 (at least 1 with a focus on gender) (at least 1 with a focus on youth) Activity Report Participation lists Project Component 3.
+Capacity building, knowledge management and communicati ion Outcome 3.1 Increased capacity at the city- and community-levels on climate-resilient strategies and design options for public spaces No. and type of targeted institutions with increased capacity to minimize exposure to climate variability risks 0 1 Activity Report Participation lists Output 3.1.1.
+Training for community groups to divulgate findings of the project and methodology of the intervention Number of people aware of predicted adverse impacts of climate change, appropriate responses and project and methodologies implemented in the intervention 0 1 training (at least 50% women participating) Activity Report Participation lists Output 3.1.2.
+Training for government officials in key sectors (e.g. planning departments) on project findings, methodologies and approaches applied for replication 20 staff trained 0 20 staff trained Activity Report Participation lists Outcome 3.2 Percentage of targeted 0 Number to be defined Documentation